rerdavies/pipedal/README.md

     ./pkg    # Build a .deb file for distribution.

-If you are using a development environment other than Visual Studio Code, it should be fairly straightforward to figure out how to incorporate the PiPedal build procedure into your IDE workflow by examining the contents of the build shell scripts as a model.
+If you are using a development environment other than Visual Studio Code, it should be fairly straightforward to figure out how to incorporate the PiPedal build procedure into your IDE workflow by using the contents of the build shell scripts as a model.

 The CMake toolchain can be used to generate build scripts for other build environments as well (e.g. Visual Studio .csproj files, Ant, or Linux
  Makefiles); and can be configured to perform cross-compiled builds as well.
 Consult documentation for CMake for instructions on how to